JMaio/mandelbrot-maps/static/media/basics.52c24be5.md

 Each half of the screen contains a "**_viewer_**" for one of the fractals.
 There are two possible layouts depending on the orientation of your screen:

-- P - _Portrait_ is most common on mobile phones
+- _Portrait_ is most common on mobile phones

-- L - _Landscape_ is most common on regular computers
+- _Landscape_ is most common on regular computers

 <ViewerLayoutDiagram />